 If a loved one, husband, wife or other family member suffered a wrongful death from a defective or recalled truck, suv, car or other motor vehicle you may be entitled to compensation.
 If your truck, SUV or car went out of control, rolled over one time or multiple times, and / or the seat belt failed resulting in death or catastrophic injury you may be entitled to compensation and justice.
-If a victim died as a result of a defective airbag, the victim’s family may be entitled to compensation and justice.
-A victim or his family can file a negligence and strict products liability lawsuit.
+If a victim died as a result of a defective airbag, the victim’s family may be entitled to compensation and justice by way of an airbag lawsuit.
+A victim or his family can file a negligence and strict products liability lawsuit such as a ford airbag recall lawsuit.

 Here are five recognized crashworthiness principles in the automobile industry throughout the world.
 They are as follows: